barebox/barebox/Documentation/boards/mips/qemu-malta.rst

 GXemul supports MIPS Malta except PCI stuff.
 You can use GXemul to run little-endian barebox (use gxemul-malta_defconfig).

 N.B.
-There is no need to swap words in ``zbarebox.bin`` for little-endian GXemul!
+There is no need to swap words in the barebox binary for little-endian GXemul!

 GXemul run string: